HtetLinMaung/books/javascript/mastering-javascript/chapter1.md

 - Go to the official Node.js website at https://nodejs.org/en/ and click the "Download" button for the latest version of Node.js.

-- Choose the appropriate macOS installer based on your system architecture (Intel or Apple Silicon).

 - Once the installer has downloaded, double-click on the downloaded file to run it.

 - Click "Continue" to begin the installation process.